Colin Young: New Foundations

-In the mid-1970s, while Clem Curtis and The Foundations were on the road after having reformed The Foundations, there was also another Foundations line-up, led by Colin Young, who were on the road at the same time and were playing basically the same material.
+In the mid-1970s, Colin Young and his "Foundations" group were on the road.
+Another group was also on the road.
+It was led by while Clem Curtis who had reformed The Foundations.
+Both groups were playing basically the same material.
 This eventually led to court action that resulted in Clem Curtis being allowed to bill his group as either The Foundations or Clem Curtis & The Foundations.
 Young was allowed to bill himself as The New Foundations or Colin Young & The New Foundations.